Rajat7550/Ecommerce_project/README.md

 # Django E-commerce Project

 ## Overview
 This project is a fully functional e-commerce website developed using Django.
-It provides functionalities such as user registration, product management, and data handling through FastAPI.
+It provides functionalities such as user registration, product management, and data handling through RestAPI.

 ## Features
 - **User Authentication:** Allows users to register, log in, and manage their accounts.